Open-SGF/gooddads/README.md

 ## Starting the Project
 * Start the project: `sail up -d`
-* Run DB migration scripts only on initial setup and after creating new migrations `sail artisan migrate`
+* Run DB migration scripts only on initial setup and after creating new migrations `sail artisan migrate --seed`
 * View the project in your browser at http://localhost:80
   - The URL port number is configured in the `.env` file as APP_PORT